joseph2166/SwiftyNotifications/README.md

 ## SwiftyNotifications
 ##### Swift helpers around Foundation's Notification.Name

-SwiftyNotifications is an easy way to work with `Notification.Name` in Swift.
+SwiftyNotifications is an easy and type-safe way to work with `Notification.Name` in Swift.

 ### Usage
 Notification name objects can be created with string literals: